wwarthen/RomWBW/Source/Doc/UserGuide.md

 slices as long your media has room for them.
 However, writing the disk image will not initialize the additional slices.
-If these additional slices were previously initialized, they will not be corrupted when you write the new image and will still contain their prvious contents.
+If these additional slices were previously initialized, they will not be corrupted when you write the new image and will still contain their previous contents.
 If the additional slices were not previously initialized, you can use `CLRDIR` to do so and optionally `SYSCOPY` if you want them to be bootable.